jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 The function arguments give you control over the bandwidth of the output baseband waveform.
 Rather than spend a lot of time explaining this, let's keep moving through the modulator design.
 I think this is the best way to see how everything fits together.

 Okay, let's say we want to communicate at a rate of 1000 symbols per second and interpolate by 16 times.
-Let's keep `rate_i` at 1 and change `rate_o` to 16.
+We'll keep `rate_i` at 1 and change `rate_o` to 16.
+The ratio of `rate_o` to `rate_i` should equal the amount we want to interpolate by.

 -   `delay` controls how many symbol periods you want the filter to last.
 I usually keep this at 5.
 -   `beta` gives you fine-grained control of the bandwidth of the signal.
-In my experience, this is usually set to 0.25 or 0.5 - the higher the value, the higher the bandwidth.
+In my experience, this is usually set to 0.25 or 0.5.
+The higher the value, the higher the bandwidth.

 Here's how we create the shaping filter for this scenario: